Skip to main content

 For a Managed Kubernetes cluster, after integration, authentication credentials are automatically added to the default service account and secret to all cluster namespaces.

-In a Kubernetes cluster, you create the object Secret — secret with Container Registry token data by yourself.
+In a Kubernetes cluster, you create a Secret object — a secret with Container Registry token data yourself.

 You can configure integration from Container Registry with one or more Managed Kubernetes clusters.

-6. Select the Managed Kubernetes clusters that will be granted access to the selected registry.
-You can only select clusters with status ACTIVE.
-Clusters with other statuses are labeled as `INACTIVE'.
+7. Select the Managed Kubernetes clusters that will be granted access to the selected registry.
+You can only select clusters with the status ACTIVE.
+Clusters with other statuses are labeled as INACTIVE.

-7. If you are setting up the integration for the first time, click Integrate.
+8. If you are setting up an integration for the first time, click Integrate.

 Information about the Managed Kubernetes clusters that have been granted access to the selected registry is displayed on the registry page, under the registry name.